 If the weather or the volcano conditions do not allow the scenic flight, you receive a discount.

-You will be at the top of Mount Yasur for lunchtime.
+You will be at the top of Mount Yasur by lunchtime.
 Unfortunately, you will miss out on watching the incredible show of molten magma in the dark.
-It is an additional 7,000 VT per person to upgrade to the overnight stay with a scenic flight.
+It is an additional 7,000 VT per person to upgrade to stay overnight with a scenic flight.

 5. Overnight stay at a resort (incl. scenic flight)

 Estimated cost of this option for a couple: 114,000 VT